Estimate Time7 min

 • Finally, reflect on whether you would rather have a more or less hands-on role in managing this money going forward.

-The past year-plus has been an attractive time for CDs and Treasurys.
+The past couple of years has been an attractive time for CDs and Treasurys.
 Interest rates have been high in general—and particularly high for short-term CDs and bonds.

-But many investors are now seeing their short-term CDs and bonds starting to come due, and are facing the question of what to do with the proceeds.
-Although picking a new investment choice can be stressful, this can be a great opportunity to take a step back and check in on your strategy for this money (and potentially your broader asset allocation).
+But with interest rates now falling, many investors are seeing their short-term CDs and bonds coming due, and are facing the question of what to do with the proceeds.
+Although picking a new investment choice can be stressful—particularly when you can't simply reinvest this money at the same interest rate—this can be a great opportunity to take a step back and check in on your strategy for this money (and potentially your broader asset allocation).

 Think through these 5 questions to help you come up with a plan for your maturing CDs and bonds.